 The Guanches were primitive people; some historians believe that they could be the original inhabitants of Atlantis.
 They were very tall; the men were normally from five feet nine inches to six feet two inches in height.
-They had clear rosy skin with blonde hair and blue eyes.
+Some had clear rosy skin with blonde hair and blue eyes.
 Guanches were extraordinarily strong and very nimble, which was attributed to their open caves and outdoor life.
 Descriptions of the Guanches describe them as having a natural strength in body and soul, being courageous, intelligent, dignified, friendly, passionate and humble, traits that enabled them to face danger, survive calamities and befriend their enemies.
 The Guanches loved to sing and dance, gamble and hold sporting contests.
 They also gave sincere hospitality and had deep respect for their elders and a profound love for their family.

 Béthencourt’s expedition to The Canaries remarked that they had not seen a more beautiful race in the world, he also commented that they would have had fine minds too if anyone had taken the trouble to educate them.

 Food was scarce, and they had to be frugal, typically their diet consisted of gofio, wild fruit and fish.
 On a very special occasion they would roast meat.
 The Guanches caught fish by diving into the water with lighted torches and the fish were frightened into reed nets.

 They had no knowledge of metal, its hard to imagine how they built their grinders to produce gofio, or fashion their leather clothes without needles, they were primitive because of their isolated position and this is why the Guanches did not progress beyond the methods of the Stone Age.